mj0stjo/Website-Schreinerei-Moest/README.md

 ## License

-The content of this repository is licensed under the MIT License.
-Feel free to modify and distribute the code for personal or commercial use.
+The content of this repository is licensed under the [GNU GPLv3 Licence](/LICENSE).